-The major hotspot remains West Asia.
-Israel launched a brutal aggression on Gaza and occupied it.
+1.14 The major hotspot remains West Asia.
+Israel launched a brutal aggression on Gaza and occupied it in January 2009.
 Its indiscriminate shelling and aerial bombardment killed around 1,400 people, mostly civilians.
 It refuses to lift the blockade of Gaza and is threatening Iran and Lebanon with military strikes.
 Its killing of nine persons on a Gaza flotilla of ships in international waters led to international condemnation and the break-up of relations with its only ally in the Muslim world, Turkey.